hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-edge-to-cloud-platform-scripting-fundamentals.md

 Let’s look at the steps necessary to accomplish this.

 1. Gather details about the API access
 2. Get an API access/session token
 3. Compute date for filtering events
 4. Call audit log API
 5. Extract data and print results
 6. Wait a bit and go to Step 3

 ## Give me a token, my friend!

-The HPE GreenLake platform console provides a way to create an API access that will deliver a Client ID and a Client Secret, which, in turn, I am going to use to generate a session token.
+The HPE GreenLake platform console provides a way to create API client credentials (up to 5 per workspace) in the form of a Client ID and a Client Secret pair, which, in turn, I am going to use to generate a session token.

 > > *Note: To make REST API calls to HPE GreenLake platform APIs, you will need to select “HPE GreenLake platform” as an option when configuring API client credentials.
 To learn how to create API client credentials for HPE GreenLake platform APIs, check out the [Configuring API client credentials](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-23E6EE78-AAB7-472C-8D16-7169938BE628.html) and [Requesting access to HPE GreenLake platform APIs](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-771F9B3A-B029-43E5-A38F-6D8D04178FAB.html) in the HPE GreenLake edge-to-cloud platform user guide.*